-Of course, if your ring was to come off in the see, then the chances of you being able to find it are miniscule.
-Even with a shiny gemstone it can soon fall beneath the sand or the shine may be overpowered by the reflection of the water.
+Of course, if your ring was to come off in the sea, then the chances of you being able to find it are minuscule.
+Even with a shiny gemstone, it can soon fall beneath the sand or the shine may be overpowered by the reflection of the water.

-You may be very lucky and catch it as it falls or notice right away, but it is generally not worth the risk.
+You may be very lucky and catch it as it falls or notices right away, but it is generally not worth the risk.